January 28, 2021:

 It is true that rates are very low, and that were they to remain so indefinitely, it could justify higher stock valuations (and lower expected returns).
 However, there are several reasons to doubt this as an explanation for the huge move in growth stocks.

 - If low rates are driving other asset prices higher, then why is the effect primarily seen in growth stocks?
-It’s true that permanently lower rates would give a bigger boost to growth stocks than the rest of the market (by rendering discounted future earnings more valuable) – but not to anywhere near the degree seen in the first graph in this article.
+It’s true that permanently lower rates would give a bigger boost to growth stocks than the rest of the market (by rendering discounted future earnings more valuable) – but not to anywhere near the degree seen in the graph of relative valuations above.
 Similarly, valuations are much lower outside the US, despite even lower bond yields in many of those countries.
 This suggests that there’s something more going on than low rates.

 - The case for low rates supporting higher valuations rests on the willingness of investors to accept lower future returns from their stocks.
 But we don’t get the impression that investors are saying, “Cash and bonds yield nothing, so we have no choice but to buy these high-valued growth stocks with the hope of eking out a few percent per year.”
 On the contrary, future return expectations are anywhere between lofty and euphoric – just ask the Teslanaires.

 - In any case, this rationale only works for as long as rates stay unusually low.
 Will they?
 Maybe, but it seems sensible to at least allow for the possibility that they won’t, especially given that they only got here because of a temporary-in-nature pandemic.
 It’s true that central banks have pledged to keep monetary policy easy for a long while, but that will likely change eventually, and maybe sooner should inflation pick up too much.
 If that ever happens, the support for high valuations disappears.